itshivansh/scoreCardGenerator/PROBLEM.md

-## Problem Statement: Calculate Percentage of Overall Score obtained by student in different assessments
+## Problem Statement: Calculate overall percentage obtained by cadet in different assessments

-**Develop the solution for above problem statement usig enumerations, structures and StringBuilder**
+**This program should collect assessment details for cadet and calculate percentage score obtained by cadet for all the assessments.
+The assessments are of different type and have different maximum scores**

 **This exercise contains a class named Program with the below given methods.**

-     +GetOverAllScore : int
+     +GetOverAllScore() : int
-         - Should take set of Assessment Cards
+         - Should take set of Assessment Cards as parameter
          - Retrieve the maximum score for each assessment type.
 Assessment type should be an enumeration
-         - Should return average value as integer for the average calculated
+         - Should return percentage score value as integer for the average calculated

 ------------------------------------------------------

-      +PrintScoreCard : string
+      +GenerateScoreCard() : string
-         - Should take set of Assessment Cards
+         - Should take set of assessment cards as parameter
+         - Should also take cadet no, cadet name, overall percentage score calculated.
          - Retrieve the maximum score for each assessment type.
-         - Assessment type should be an enumeration
-         - Should send error message if all value in array are not positive
-         - Should send error message if array is empty
          - Should build a string using StringBuiler that outputs cadetno, cadetName, date of appraisal, appraisal type, card data and overall score

 ------------------------------------------------------

+The program should also contain definitions for  enumerated and structure types as suggested below:

       +AssessmentType : enum
          - Should contain named constants for types of assessment such as Quiz, Calibration, KBA and Hackathon